hookdeck/hookdeck-vercel/README.md

 Deploy the application to Vercel.

-Once the deployment has succeeded, request your middleware endpoint:
+Once the deployment has succeeded, make a request to your middleware endpoint:

 ```bash
 curl --location 'http://your.vercel.app/api/webhooks' \